albill/albill.github.com/_posts/2011-12-01-Ace-Monster-Toys-on-Make-Live.markdown

 You can see all of the shows right now on the [Make: Live](http://makezine.com/live/) web page.
 The videos are also up on Youtube.
 I've put the AMT video inline below or you can [watch it there](http://youtu.be/qIummpkWOAI).

 <div align="center"><object width="560" height="315"><param name="movie" value="http://www.youtube.com/v/qIummpkWOAI?version=3&amp;hl=en_US"></param><param name="allowFullScreen" value="true"></param><param name="allowscriptaccess" value="always"></param><embed src="http://www.youtube.com/v/qIummpkWOAI?version=3&amp;hl=en_US" type="application/x-shockwave-flash" width="560" height="315" allowscriptaccess="always" allowfullscreen="true"></embed></object></a></div>

-I also want to say, for the record, that the truth of samsaric suffering is revealed when you are forced to watch a video of yourself.